 50 yd² + 6 yd² + 30 yd² + 67.5 yd² = 153.5 yd²

 It is time to choose the desired thickness (depth) of the topsoil level.
 Let's make it 0.6 yd.
 We want to create enough space for grassroots to grow freely and without any obstacles.
-Furthermore, a thicker layer of topsoil will be able to absorb more water (learn how this affects a plant with our water potential calculator) and hold the moisture for a more extended period.
+Furthermore, a thicker layer of topsoil will be able to absorb more water and hold the moisture for a more extended period.

 You can calculate the required volume of soil by multiplying the grass yard area by the desired soil thickness.

 153.5 yd² * 0.6 yd = 92.1 yd³